sharat-developer/workato_connector_sdk/.github/ISSUE_TEMPLATE/new.md

 ---

-name: 'New connector'
+name: New connector
-title: '[New] <Connector_name>'
+about: Request to list a new connector on our developer site.
-labels: 'new-connector'
+title: "[New] <Connector_name>"
-projects: 'workato_connector_sdk/3'
+labels: new-connector
-about: 'Request to list a new connector on our developer site.'
+assignees: ''

 ---